Zhi-Feng-Zhang/DALCC/README.md

 ### Summary
-If you have done the above, run the ./dataset/data_read.py  for a simple test.
+ + If you have done the above, run the ./dataset/data_read.py  for a simple test.
+ + Run ./dataset/data_loder.py to check that the data loader is running correctly.
+ +

+## 3: Network Model Checking

+  + Download the Alexnet model parameter  that pre-trained on ImageNet, and  run the ./model/alexnet.py to check the AlexNet model.
+  + Run the ./model/paper_alexnet.py to check the DALCC model.

+## 4: Train and Test
+  + Run the ./train.py to train the DALCC model.
+  + Run the ./test.py to test the DALCC model.